robole/title-sequences/readme.md

 #### How was this made?

-I explain it in this article, [How to create a slick animation from Killing Eve (TV show title sequence)](https://www.roboleary.net/2020/12/24/title-sequences.html)!

 I used the [Greensock (GSAP)](https://greensock.com/) library for the animation.

+I explain how in this article, [How to create a slick animation from Killing Eve (TV show title sequence)](https://www.roboleary.net/2020/12/24/title-sequences.html)!

 #### Attribution

-The is audio is sampled from:
+The audio is sampled from:

 1. Xpectation by Unloved.
 1. Voodoo Voodoo by Etienne Daho.